(everything you need to know)

 LDN is a nonopioid alternative that blocks mu-opioid receptors in the body.
 By doing so, LDN keeps patients from developing an addiction while still delivering pain alleviation.

-LDN for Chronic Pain
+Learn More About LDN for Pain

 Glial cells play a significant role in how we experience chronic pain.